Wilderness Treatment Center Philosophy

 Loved ones may participate in a specialized family week program.
 It lasts 4.5 days and focuses on showing family members what the treatment process is like.
 They participate in therapy sessions as well as the daily activities on the ranch.
 Clients still in high school can earn up to 2.5 school credits via educational courses.

 The facility has a staff-to-client ratio of 1:5, and the clinical team includes a medical director, a consulting psychologist, and licensed addiction counselors.
 All wilderness instructors are certified wilderness first responders.
 The facility and program are ranked in the Top 100 Best Treatment Centers for Alcoholism and Drug Abuse.
 The program is also Licensed by the State of Montana.

 ACCOMMODATIONS & AMENITIES

 Originally built in 1924, the 35-bed ranch houses residents in rustic, single-level log cabins.
-Of the three alumni surveyed by Rehabs.com at the time of this writing, two gave the facility five out of five stars for accommodation and amenities, and one gave the facility four out of five stars.
+Of the three alumni surveyed by Rehabs.com at the time of this writing, two gave the facility five out of five stars for its accommodations and amenities, and one gave the facility four out of five stars.

 WHAT ALUMNI SAY